-The program will utilize the Self-Evaluation and Quality Improvement Plan (SEQIP) throughout the duration of time working toward program's credential.
-The SEQIP will be developed within the first three months of signing the MOU, be updated in an ongoing manner, and submitted at a minimum of quarterly to their program specialist.
+The program will utilize the Self-Evaluation and Quality Improvement Plan (SEQIP) throughout the duration of time working toward the program's credential.
+The SEQIP will be developed within the first three months of signing the MOU, be updated in an ongoing manner, and submitted at a minimum quarterly to the program specialist.